junxit/us-congress-bills-114/bill.md

   - **(4)** in paragraph (3), by striking the period at the end and inserting “; and”; and
   - **(5)** by adding at the end the following new paragraph:
     > - **(4)** cybersecurity.

+## § 3.
+Prohibition on additional funding

+No additional funds are authorized to be appropriated to carry out this Act or the amendments made by this Act.